 Women were clearly a part of the new type of family that Jesus proposed.

-In another story, Jesus returned to his home town, Nazareth.
+In another story, Jesus returned to his home town, his home town, Nazareth.
 He had been living the life of an itinerant preacher.
 When he returned, he was at first greeted warmly, but then rejected and violently expelled from his own town.

 Layout of a middle-sized house in 1st century Nazareth